“`

 - EF Core + SQLite persistence – lightweight local storage with migrations and schema evolution.

-- Layered architecture – refactored into Domain, Application, and Infrastructure folders for clearer separation of concerns.
+- Layered architecture – refactored into Domain, Application, Infrastructure, GraphQL, and UI boundaries.

-- BookService application layer – centralizes business logic rather than placing everything directly in the UI or data layer.
+- BookService application layer – centralizes book logic rather than placing everything directly in the UI or data layer.

 - Inline editing workflow – allows status and progress changes directly from the book cards.